eu-digital-identity-wallet/eudi-srv-web-issuing-eudiw-py/api_docs/add_credential.md

 - source: Where the attributed is sourced from.
 Either the user or issuer (Example: Issuance Date is filled in by the issuer while given_name is filled in by the user on the form)
 - value_type: Type of the value expected.
 This will add the attribute to the forms.
 (Can be string, full-date, jpeg, driving_privileges, uint, bool)
 - issuer_conditions: a json structure with extra parameters and logic allowing for more complex credentials.
+- issuer_config: a json structure with extra parameters used in credential creation

 ### 1.1 Issuer Conditions
 The issuer_conditions structure can be used in the metadata as follows: